Webdings: Symbol types

 Connare also designed the lightning bolt symbol to resemble the one on the cover of the David Bowie album Aladdin Sane.

 Following the controversy over possible anti-Semitic messages in the Wingdings font, Connare intentionally rendered the Webdings character sequence "NYC" as an eye, a heart, and a city skyline, referring to the I Love New York logo.

-Character set
+Code page layout

+The table below also shows the equivalent Unicode code point for each character.